It is essential to establish who owns the copyright before adding items to the UWE Bristol Research Repository.

 The publisher owns it

-If you have assigned copyright to a publisher, most will allow you to deposit the 'author's final version' in a repository.
+If you have assigned copyright to a publisher, most will allow you to deposit the 'author accepted manuscript' in a repository.
 This is the author-created version sent to the publisher post-refereeing.
 Repository staff will check journal publishers' policies using the SHERPA RoMEO service and will consult you if there are difficulties.

 Someone else owns it